padsproj/pads-haskell/README.md

 # pads-haskell
+Massive amounts of useful data are stored and processed in ad hoc formats for which common tools like parsers, printers, query engines and format converters are not readily available.
+Pads/Haskell is a domain-specific language that facilitates the generation of data processing tools for ad hoc formats.
+Pads/Haskell includes features such as dependent, polymorphic and recursive datatypes, which allow programmers to describe the syntax and semantics of ad hoc data in a concise, easy-to-read notation.

 The pads haskell repository contains the code for the Haskell binding for PADS.
 For more information about the project, see the pads website (www.padsproj.org).

 # Building

-`pads-haskell` currently requires GHC 8.0.2.
+`pads-haskell` currently requires GHC 8.2.2 and stack resolver lts-11.3.

 ## Setup